openwisp/ansible-openwisp2/README.md

 Upgrading openwisp2
 ===================

-Upgrading is as simple as running the playbook again.
+Upgrading is as simple as running the playbook again **on your local machine**.

 It's even possible to set up the playbook to run periodically.